twangodev/outsiders-snakes-and-ladders/README.md

 **ENSURE THAT YOU HAVE ADDED PYTHON TO SYSTEM PATH**

+## Installing Pygame using pip
 After installing Python, open your terminal and run:
 `pip install pygame`
 If you get an error while running the command, you probably don't have Python added to path.

+# Final Product
-After installing Python and Pygame, you can now run the python file by double clicking `game.py`
+After installing Python and Pygame, you can now run the python file `game.py`